 Many people think that they’re great at negotiating.
 But trust us, when it comes to property, negotiating is vastly different from haggling the prices down at Platinum Mall in Bangkok.

 A word of advice?
 Always have your agent present during negotiations.
 They will be able to ensure that all possible scenarios are covered by your agreement, and clarify further on specific details if needed.

 However, take note that your agent doesn’t have to help you negotiate with the landlord should any problems arise during the tenancy.
 In fact, an agent’s duties end when the tenancy agreement is signed and the property is handed over to the tenant.
 Your agent could step in to mediate the landlord-tenant issue out of goodwill, but they aren’t obliged to do so.
 That’s why it’s important to ensure that the terms in the contract are clearly defined.

 Agents aren’t legally allowed to represent both the landlord and tenant for the same deal — that much is obvious.
 That aside, if agents are connected in any way to the buyers or sellers, and fail to disclose this information in writing to the other party, they’re also liable to be fined and potentially suspended from operating.

 Do note, however, that this is different from and does not apply to co-broking.
-For the uninitiated, co-broking refers to a situation where two agents broker a deal together, one as a landlord’s agent, and the other as the tenant’s agent.
-When this happens, each agent collects their fee from their respective client; neither agent should be collecting commission from both the tenant and landlord in the same sitting.
+For the uninitiated, co-broking refers to a situation where two agents broker a deal together, for instance, one as a landlord’s agent, and the other as the tenant’s agent.
+When this happens, each agent collects their fee from their respective client; neither agent should be collecting commission from both the tenant and landlord in the same transaction.

-Your real estate agent should not:
+A real estate agent should not

 1. Borrow money from you or refer you to a moneylender